DataDog/documentation/content/tracing/setup/_index.md

 ## Scrubbing sensitive information

-To scrub sensitive data from your span's tags, use the `replace_tags` parameter.
-It is a list containing one or more options that describe how to perform replacements of sensitive data within your tags.
-These options are:
+To scrub sensitive data from your span's tags, use the `replace_tags` setting.
+It is a list containing one or more group of parameters that describe how to perform replacements of sensitive data within your tags.
+These parameters are:

-* `name`: the key of the tag to replace.
+* `name`: The key of the tag to replace.
 To match all tags, use `*`.
 To match the resource, use `resource.name`.
-* `pattern`: a regexp pattern to match against.
+* `pattern`: The regexp pattern to match against.
-* `repl`: the replacement string.
+* `repl`: The replacement string.

 For example: